akloster/pysiology/readme.md

 * Pysiology now uses the Jupyter kernel's Tornado loop to handle a websocket connection to the streaming server.
 * Experiments use Metaclasses to define devices
-* Mindwave and Bitalino devices are implemented
+* Mindwave and Muse integration is near-complete
-* Bitalino can stream, but data parsing is seriously broken... working on incorporating manufacturer's code
+* Bitalino can stream, but data parsing is seriously broken...
-* Notebook code now uses a comm channel to update bokeh plots